deeputech/deeputech.github.io/_posts/2019-11-14-functional-programming-in-rust.md

 }
 ```

-Closures in Rust can memorize and mutate its outer context but due to the concept of ownership in Rust, you cannot have multiple closures mutating the same variables in the outer context.
+Closures in Rust can memorize and mutate their outer context but due to the concept of ownership in Rust, you cannot have multiple closures mutating the same variables in the outer context.
 Currying is also possible in Rust but again due to ownership and lifetime concepts, it might feel a bit more verbose.

 ```rust
 fn main() {